connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 }
 ```
 `env:` sets the environments in which we expect to run our code.
 We've enabled support for browser-based Javascript, as well as the modern Javascript features introduced by [ES6 / ECMAScript 2015](https://www.geeksforgeeks.org/introduction-to-es6/).
 `extends:` specifies the ruleset(s) we want to follow.
-In this, it's the AirBnB ruleset we added _via_ `eslint-config-airbnb`.
+For us that's the AirBnB ruleset we added via `eslint-config-airbnb`.
 Our new ESLint configuration will be an _extension_ of the rules in the AirBnB package.

 **YAY!!** ESLint is now installed with a working AirBnB ruleset.
-The next will add our awesome new linting abilities to VS Code.
+The next step will add our awesome new linting abilities to VS Code.

 ## STEP 2: VS Code